puppetlabs/puppet-docs/source/pe/3.3/quick_start_ssh.markdown

         └── saz-ssh (v2.3.6)
               └── puppetlabs-stdlib (3.2.2) [/opt/puppet/share/puppet/modules]

 > That's it!
-You've just installed the Saz-SSH module.
+You've just installed the saz-ssh module.
 All of the classes in it are now available to be added to the console and assigned to your agent nodes.
 >
-> Note: the Puppet Labs Standard Library module is listed as a dependency for the Saz-SSH module.
+> Note: the Puppet Labs Standard Library module is listed as a dependency for the saz-ssh module.
 But it was installed as part of your PE installation.

 ### Create SSH Group